WDSU-TV...FIRST TELEVISION STATION IN THE DEEP SOUTH...1948

 For more New Orleans radio and television memories:

-GO TO "NEW ORLEANS RADIO AND TV SHRINE"
+"NEW ORLEANS RADIO AND TV SHRINE"